corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

-Otherwise, upgrade your installed copy in the usual way for your operating system.
+Otherwise, upgrade your installed copy in the usual way.

 Additionally, you’ll need to add [https://repo.gradle.org/gradle/libs-releases](https://repo.gradle.org/gradle/libs-releases) as a repository to your project, to pick up the
-*gradle-api-tooling* dependency.
+**gradle-api-tooling** dependency.
 You do this by adding the following to the repositories in your Gradle file:

 ```groovy
 maven { url 'https://repo.gradle.org/gradle/libs-releases' }